Understanding the nature and scale of the issues associated with doctors’ induction

 - Doctors’ experiences of inductions varied by setting, specialty and career stage.
 The majority of the doctors interviewed had experienced a number of inductions and could cite both good and bad practice.

 - Multiple drivers and barriers to good and safe induction were identified.
-These included relative costs and benefits of inductions (e.g. staff time, perceived benefits of induction etc.).
-But often they were also linked to broader factors (e.g. doctors feelings unwilling or unable to complain about poor induction, some staff believing that doctors should be able to find things out for themselves).
+These included the relative costs and benefits of inductions, such as staff time.
+But also broader factors such as doctors feelings unwilling or unable to complain about poor induction.

 What did the research involve?